creative strategy

 selected work

-research communications
+strategic research communications

-writing
+writing and insights

 emerging Science & Trends for Evermore: I wrote a regular newsletter that summarized the latest research on grief and bereavement.